 What is a time-off policy and why do you need one?

 A time-off or leave policy outlines an organisation’s rules and guidelines for the different types of leave that employees can use when they wish to take paid time off work.
 The National Employment Standards (NES) set out the minimum legal requirements for types of leave and employee entitlements.
 If employees are covered by an award, employment contract, enterprise agreement or other registered agreement, their entitlements may be more than the NES, but cannot be less.
-Any employer may choose to offer additional and/or greater leave entitlements than the NES as an incentive.
+An employer may choose to offer additional and/or greater leave entitlements than the NES as an incentive to attract and retain the best employees.

 Related: 4 Ways to Build Your Employer Brand Without Breaking the Bank